Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 The Rolling Stones’ 50 & Counting tour

 One of the most legendary rock ‘n’ roll bands of all time, The Rolling Stones is best known for electrifying music and outstanding songs.
-In 2012, Mick Jagger, Keith Richards, Charlie Watts and Ronnie Wood wowed fans on their 50th-anniversary concert tour, which sold nearly USD 31 million worth of tickets.
+In 2012, Mick Jagger, Keith Richards, Charlie Watts and Ronnie Wood wowed fans on their 50th-anniversary concert tour, which sold GBP 24 million (INR 256 crore approx.) worth of tickets.

 According to a 2012 NME report, the group’s London shows on 25 and 29 November 2012 “shifted as many as 31,755 tickets,” while their US shows on 8, 13 and 15 December 2012 “pushed the total number of tickets sold to 364,864 over all five dates.”

-The report said, “Tickets for the band’s London shows ranged from over USD 115 to a deluxe VIP package priced at around USD 1,220, which left many fans frustrated as they could not afford to see the legendary group.”
+The report said, “Tickets for the band’s London shows ranged from GBP 90 (INR 9,691.38) to a deluxe VIP package priced at GBP 950 (INR 1 lakh approx.), which left many fans frustrated as they could not afford to see the legendary group.”

 According to a Daily Mail report in 2013, the band was later forced to slash the prices, as many seats in the arenas remained vacant.